Threat Level Midnight: Synopsis

-Michael Scott screens his action film Threat Level Midnight to the office after 11 years of writing, shooting, re-shooting and editing.
-The film's characters are played by people who have either worked at the Dunder Mifflin Scranton branch in the past decade, or whom Michael has interacted with in the last few years.
+Michael Scott screens his action film Threat Level Midnight to the office after a decade of writing, shooting, re-shooting and editing.
+The film's characters are played by people who have either worked at the Dunder Mifflin Scranton branch in the past decade, or who Michael has interacted with in the last few years.

-Narrated by Stanley Hudson, the plot for the movie is as follows: after secret agent Michael Scarn (played by Michael) is forced into retirement due to the death of his wife Catherine Zeta-Scarn at the hands of Goldenface (played by Jim Halpert), the President of the United States of America (played by Darryl Philbin) requests that he prevent Goldenface from blowing up the NHL All-Star Game and killing several hostages.
-Scarn goes undercover and learns how to play hockey from famed instructor Cherokee Jack (played by Creed Bratton), killing another hockey player (played by Oscar Martinez) to make it into the game.
-His robot butler Samuel (played by Dwight Schrute) intercepts the name of a Goldenface agent, nightclub singer Jasmine Windsong (played by Jan Levinson).
-He learns the location of the hostages via a coded message from Windsong shortly before she is killed by one of Goldenface's assassins.
-Scarn and Samuel confront Goldenface to try to rescue the hostages, and Goldenface reveals to them that the bomb is in the hockey puck.
-Scarn refuses to forgive Goldenface for killing his wife, and he is shot.
-He later recuperates (with Pam Halpert's mother Helene playing a hospital nurse), but when he and Samuel bring their intel to the President, they find that the President was in on it all along, wanting to blow up the stadium for the insurance money.
-Depressed, Scarn goes to a bar to drown his sorrows.
-Led by the bartender Billy (played by Andy Bernard), the patrons of the bar sing a song called "The Scarn" which he danced to with his wife, which cheers Scarn up immensely.
-With his self-confidence restored, Scarn infiltrates the game, while also learning from Samuel that Cherokee Jack has died.
-While Samuel rescues the hostages, Scarn is instructed by Cherokee Jack's ghost, and is able to hit the puck out of the stadium, saving the day, restoring Billy's satellite TV reception, and blowing up Goldenface in the process.
-Scarn once again retires, but is immediately called back into action by the President, and the narrator is revealed to be an elderly Scarn.
+The plot for the movie is as follows: after secret agent Michael Scarn (played by Michael) is forced into retirement due to the death of his wife Catherine Zeta-Scarn at the hands of Goldenface (played by Jim Halpert), the President of the United States of America (played by Darryl Philbin) requests that he prevent Goldenface from blowing up the NHL All-Star Game and killing several hostages.
+Scarn goes undercover and learns how to play hockey, killing another hockey player (played by Oscar Martinez) to make it into the game, but after confronting Goldenface, he is shot.
+He later recuperates but learns that the President was in on it all along.
+Depressed, he goes to a bar to drown his sorrows.
+The patrons of the bar sing a song called "The Scarn" which he danced to with his wife, which cheers Scarn up immensely.
+With his courage restored, Scarn is able to save the day and blow up Goldenface in the process.